dattasneha/taroo-app/README.md

 - Users input a question (text-based).
 - A shuffled deck of **78 tarot cards** is displayed.
 - Users select **3 cards** by tapping.
-- card flip animation reveal the card
+- Card flip animation reveal the card

 **Tech Stack:**
 - **Kotlin** for Android development